Boat Safaris in Tanzania

 Boat Safari on Rufiji River in Selous Game Reserve

-Boat safari on river Wami in Saadani national park
+Boat safari on the river Wami in the Saadani National Park

 Canoeing on Lake Duluti near Arusha